p0nce/d-idioms/idioms/Games made with D.md

 ## Vibrant

-[Vibrant](https://ponce.itch.io/vibrant) is an arena shooter based on 2D dogfigthing.
-Available for Windows and OS X.
+[Vibrant](http://store.steampowered.com/app/712430/Vibrant/) is an arena shooter based on 2D dogfighting.
+Available for Windows and OS X on Steam.

 ## Jan Jurzitza's games